aparticka/react-bacon-component/README.md

 Creates a React component or a higher-order component.

-`mapProps()` maps Bacon.js `Property`s containing the props, context, component mount status to a `Property` that will be passed as props to the child element.
+`mapProps()` maps Bacon.js `Property`s containing the props, context, and component mount status to a `Property` that will be passed as props to the child element.

 `mapProps([propsP], [contextP], [componentHasMountedP], [addSubscription])`